flancer64/teq-agave-paypal/README.md

-# repo-tmpl-teq-plugin
+# @flancer64/teq-agave-paypal

-A template to create an empty teq-plugins
+A TeqFW plugin enabling PayPal integration for payment processing in web applications.

+## Important objects for external use

+- `Fl64_Paypal_Back_Client`: to access initialized PayPal SDK